Path-Check/safeplaces-auth/docs/api/reset-password.md

 Status: 204 No Content
 ```

-The user was successfully registered.
+The user's password was successfully updated.

 ## Error Response